ARNoor/Employee-Attrition-in-Healthcare/README.md

 1. **Identify Key Features**: Determine which features are most influential in predicting employee attrition.
 2. **Generate Visual Explanations**: Use SHAP summary and dependence plots, as well as LIME explanations, to interpret individual and global model behaviors.
 3. **Provide Actionable Insights**: By identifying top risk factors, management can focus on areas where improvements may reduce employee turnover.

+## 🌐 Hugging Face Deployment

+This project will be deployed on Hugging Face to provide easy access to the model and its predictions.
+The deployment allows users to input relevant employee data and receive insights about potential attrition.

+### Steps for Deployment:

+1. **Create a Hugging Face Account**: Sign up or log in to your Hugging Face account.
+2. **Set Up the Model**: Upload your trained model and any necessary files.
+3. **Create an Inference API**: Set up an API endpoint for the model.
+4. **Testing**: Test the API to ensure it works as expected.
+5. **Share the Link**: Provide the Hugging Face link for users to access the deployed model.

+*Note*: Ensure compliance with any data privacy regulations when deploying models that handle sensitive information.